-If you have sagging arm skin after weight loss or pregnancy, an arm lift can help.
-This article is a step-by-step guide to help you understand arm lift surgery works.
-Also known as brachioplasty, an arm lift creates tight, youthful arms so you can wear short sleeves with confidence.
+An arm lift may be an option if you have sagging arm skin after weight loss or pregnancy.
+This article is a step-by-step guide to help you understand how arm lift surgery works.
+Also known as brachioplasty, an arm lift creates tighter upper arms.

 What is arm lift surgery?

-An arm lift is a surgical procedure to remove excess arm skin.
-The goal is to cut and tighten arm skin so it looks great in your favorite clothing styles.
+An arm lift (Medically referred to as a Brachioplasty) is a surgical procedure to remove excess arm skin.
+The goal is to cut and tighten arm skin to improve comfort as well as looks.

-Dr. Bernard Beldholm is a body contouring surgeon that performs arm lift surgery in Australia.
-He has helped thousands of patients renew their bodies after pregnancy or massive weight loss in the last ten years.
-Arm lift surgery rewards patients with firm, slim arms and improved self confidence.
+Dr. Bernard Beldholm is a specialist general surgeon that performs arm lift surgery in Australia.
+He has helped thousands of patients renew their bodies after pregnancy or massive weight loss in the last 14 years.

 Who needs an arm lift?

-Loose skin is common after weight loss or pregnancy.
+Loose skin is common after weight loss.
 The arms, tummy, back and thighs are often affected.
-While loose abdominal skin is the biggest trouble spot, some patients are more concerned about their arms.
 It is hard to hide big arms in clothing, especially in Australia’s warm weather.

 If you are eager to learn how the operation works step-by-step, then skip ahead to the Operation Guide below.